NavyaBhargava/Experiment-15/README.md

 Example:
 Price ÷ 100000

+## 3)  Decimal Scaling

+In this method, values are scaled by moving the decimal point.

+Formula: [ X' = \frac{X}{10^j} ]

+Where j is chosen such that the maximum absolute value is less than 1.

+Simple method

+Used for price scaling in your experiment

 # Data Encoding Techniques

 Machine learning models require numerical data, so categorical data must be converted.